This page was printed from the South & West Devon Formulary and Referral site at

 NICE has issued a COVID-19 rapid guideline (NG173): antibiotics for pneumonia for adults in hospital (01 May 2020).
 The guideline includes patients presenting to hospital with community-acquired pneumonia and patients who develop pneumonia in hospital.
 Please also refer to your local acute trust's antibiotic guidelines.

-The British Society of Haematology (BSH) has issued advice on the management of patients requiring vitamin B12 supplements during the COVID-19 pandemic.
+The British Society of Haematology (BSH) has issued advice on the management of patients requiring vitamin B12 supplements during the COVID-19 pandemic (found under the "General Haematology" header).
 This guidance covers patients who receive vitamin B12 for diet-related conditions and for conditions which are not thought to be diet-related (e.g. pernicious anaemia, history of total/partial gastrectomy or achlorhydria, inflammatory bowel diseases).

 In patients who have vitamin B12 deficiency which is not thought to be diet-related and who have received regular maintenance parenteral vitamin B12, liver stores of vitamin B12 will be adequate to allow for the omission of one or two three monthly injections to minimise the risk of transmission of COVID-19 from face to face interaction with a healthcare professional.
-See the guidance for advice for managing patients with symptoms in the weeks preceding the injection.
+As an alternative, oral cyanocobalamin can be offered at a dose of 1mg per day until regular IM hydroxocobalamin can be resumed, i.e. once GP surgeries are able to do so safely, aiming to have a shortest possible break from regular injections.
+If oral cyanocobalamin is necessary, the local preferred brand is Orobalin 1mg tablets, this is recommended to ensure a licensed product is dispensed (SPC available here) and helps support cost-efficient use of local NHS resources.

 If a patient is intending to attend a healthcare facility for a vitamin B12 injection, they should be informed of the increase in risk of transmission of COVID-19.